exercism/website-copy/tracks/csharp/exercises/matrix/mentoring.md

 }
 ```

-### Common suggestions: Good suggestions specific to this exercise.
-Good lessons that emerge from it.
+### Common suggestions:
+*Good suggestions specific to this exercise.
+Good lessons that emerge from it.*

 - While it is possible to solve the problem using multidimensional arrays the jagged array is easier to work with.
+This is because it is possible to return a single row simply as `matrix[r]`.

-### Talking points: Questions to challenge more advance learners with.
+### Talking points:
+*Questions to challenge more advance learners with.*

 - The differences between multidimensional and jagged arrays in general and in C#.
+In this case the data is dense so there are no memory efficiencies to talk about.
+However, the choice influeces the type of code we can write.
-- There are two problems: paring of input and responding to queries.
+- There are two problems: parsing of input and responding to queries.
+Both are relatively simple and there is no need for input checking.
 - The problem can be solved with iteration using loops and using Linq.
 What's the difference?
+Both the parsing and access to column data change.
+The change in parsing is more obvious between very imperative use of two loops vs more declarative expression using linq.